Yunzez/6463-RV32I_Processor_Design/README.md

 returns instr_out

 - Des:
-The instruction memory is a ROM which means the memory file cannot be load or delete.
+The instruction memory is a read-only memory which means the memory file cannot be load or delete.
+All instructions are pre-loaded before the processor.
 The instruction memory can store up to 512 32-bits instructions.
-These instruction read from memory.
+These instructions read from memory.
 We still have some testing variables in here.

 - Testbench:
-The test file instruction.mem contain memory data for test.
-You might need to readded it manually to test it.
+The test file instruction.mem contain instructions for the processor.
+For custom fuctions, the modification of .mem file is necessary.
+User need to add instructions manually.
+Be advised, the maximum capacity of instruction read-only memory is 512 instructions.

 ---
 6. Data Memory
 - Variables:
-takes in w_mode, r_mode, addr_in, din, func3
+takes in we_en, re, addr_in, dmem_in, func3
 returns dout

 - Des:
+Data memory is a read-access memory.
 The functions of data memory include stroing, reading and resetting operations.
-User could switch read mode to read data or write mode to write data in memory file.
+User could enable read mode to read data or write mode to write data in memory file.
 This data memory program supports all byte-addressing operations.
+Everytime the processor restart, the data memory would initialize to set all memory to zero to get ready for read and write operations.
+The maximum capacity of each data memory is 1024 bits.
+The three N number strings of three group members are stored in data memory after the initialization.
+They stored as read-only data in address 0x00100000, 0x00100004, 0x00100008.

 - Testbench:
 The testbench testing the memory program by storing data into different place by using various addresses, then read the data and check if read data match with expected value.